Student Insurance Plan

 What is a “covered sickness?”

-Generally speaking, the plan covers any sickness (see the official insurance brochure (PDF) for exclusions).
+Generally speaking, the plan covers any sickness (see the official insurance brochure for exclusions).
 The plan does not cover dental work or eye care, unless the damage is a result of a specific injury.
 Elective surgery, preventive medicines or vaccines, and intentionally self-inflicted injuries are also not covered.

-What is my out-of-pocket expense?
+What are my out-of-pocket expenses?

 Can you recommend a clinic or doctor?